STEM EQUITY RESOURCES

 STEM-Related Links

-This is a list of female-friendly organization/web links for STEM subjects.
+This is a list of female-friendly organizations/web links for STEM subjects:

 -

-Harvard's Project Implicit: https://implicit.harvard.edu/implicit/index.jsp: Take quizzes on your own personal biases (Gender Science test is directly applicable).
+Harvard's Project Implicit: Take quizzes on your own personal biases (Gender Science test was used in this course).

 -

-The American Association of University Women: www.aauw.org/what-we-do/stem-education/: AAUW has committed to building a STEM Pipeline for Girls and Women with a multipronged strategy that includes research, programs for girls and investing in STEM education where women have been fundamentally misrepresented.
+The American Association of University Women: AAUW has committed to building a STEM Pipeline for Girls and Women with a multipronged strategy that includes research, programs for girls, and investing in STEM education where women have been fundamentally misrepresented.

 -